AlGepe/OmniSnippets_JS/docs/codeBasics/simpleVars.rst

 .. code-block:: javscript

-   var myOtherNumber = 8.45 + 3/56
+   var myOtherNumber = 8.45 + 3 / 56

-In javascript there is no straightforward distinction between number types which means we don't need to think about the need for precision when declaring a new variable.
-We deal mostly with numbers in our calculators so it is useful to understand what you can and cannot do with them (see the References)
+Here the computer will perform the mathematical operations and store the final result as the value of ``myOtherNumber``.
 Integers
 ^^^^^^^^